knpuniversity/oauth/knpu/authorization-code2.rst

 ---------------------------------

-Some access tokens last an hour or two, and are well suited for storing in the user's session.
-Other access tokens are long-term tokens (facebook provides a 60-day token) and make more sense to store in a database.
+Some access tokens last an hour or two, and are well suited for storing in the session.
+Others are long-term tokens, for example facebook provides a 60-day token, and these make more sense to store in a database.
 Either way, storing the token will free us from having to ask the user to authorize again.

 In our app, we're going to store it in the database::